cucerdariancatalin/Krypto/README.md

 - [Code word cipher](https://github.com/VitasSalvantes/Simple-Examples#codewordcipher)

 ## Installation ##
-Unfortunately, you can't yet apk-file, because i don't want to scare you with a scary design ahead of time :)
+Unfortunately, you can't yet APK file, because I don't want to scare you with a scary design ahead of time :)

 ## Participation in development ##
 If you want to contribute to the development of the project, please visit the [wiki](https://github.com/VitasSalvantes/Krypto/wiki).